yusufkarakehya/icodebetter/README.md

 #### To set up local development environment:
 1. Clone the repository
 2. Create a new database
-3. Restore icb.backup file (this file is in root directory)
+3. Restore icb_db.backup file (this file is in root directory)
 4. Open the project in your IDE
 5. Change database name, username, password in application.properties
 6. Run spring boot application